matrix-org/synapse/docs/auth_chain_difference_algorithm.md

 ### Worked Example

-For example, if we take the above graph and try and get the difference between state sets consisting of:
+For example, given the above graph, we can calculate the difference between state sets consisting of:

 1. `S1`: Alice's invite `(4,1)` and Bob's second join `(2,2)`; and